UK General Data Protection Regulation (UK GDPR)

 - an adequacy decision for Gibraltar

-- an adequacy decision for countries, territories and sectors covered by the European Commission's adequacy decisions (in force at 31 December 2020)
+- an adequacy decision for countries, territories and sectors covered by the European Commission's adequacy decisions (in force on 31 December 2020)

 - partial findings of adequacy about Japan and Canada